 Once you arrive in Ensenada, it’s time to relax or go shopping, fishing, horseback riding, enjoy an incredible meal, party hearty, play a round of golf, visit one of the many nearby vineyards or maybe enjoy a little of each.
 Since most visitors come for only a weekend, it can be difficult to enjoy all options Ensenada has to offer, depending on how much time you have.

 One thing you are sure to notice is a city that moves at a somewhat slower pace than many, but at the same time, is very much alive with the pace of local commerce.
 Ensenada is a large city, by Baja standards, and therefore has many services that many of the smaller towns further south do not offer.
 For those who are making the drive to southern Baja, this is a good place to stock up on supplies.

-The downtown tourist area is a no-brainer for shoppers, party animals and diners alike.
-This is an area of of wide streets that contain many great restaurants (lobster and seafood are local specialties), sidewalk cafes, coffee houses, taco stands and of course, the ever popular bars and night clubs.
+The downtown tourist area is a no-brainer for shoppers, party animals, and diners alike.
+This is an area of wide streets that contain many great restaurants (lobster and seafood are local specialties), sidewalk cafes, coffee houses, taco stands, and of course, the ever-popular bars and nightclubs.
 Shoppers will find an abundance of shops offering goods from all over México and other parts of the world, as Ensenada enjoys duty-free status.
-Shop for silver of all kinds, jewelry, wrought iron, pottery and ceramics, liquor, pharmacy items, arts and crafts and of course, tee shirts.
+Shop for silver of all kinds, jewelry, wrought iron, pottery and ceramics, liquor, pharmacy items, arts and crafts, and of course, tee shirts.

 The downtown area of Ensenada is where tours can be arranged to the famous blowhole (La Bufadora), at Punta Banda 18 miles south of the city, or to the wine country to the north and east of the city.
 Here, by the huge flag, you will also find horse-drawn carriages that will be glad to take you on local city tours.